Magnets (album): Reception

 Despite positive reviews (particularly for the second single "Jimmie Jones" [UK No. 44] and the epic title track), the album failed to chart in the UK, possibly as a result of the lack of promotion on the part of their record label.
 The United Artists record company had been bought out by EMI in 1980 and later renamed Liberty, and many of the bands who came across as part of the deal complained of poor treatment by their disinterested new owner.

+In his list of the Top 10 45s of 1981, Jim Green of Trouser Press ranked "Spiders" at no. 4.

 Shortly after the release of Magnets, the failure of Liberty to commit to a seventh single resulted in The Vapors disbanding.
 The only other Vapors-related release, aside from many greatest hits albums, was a solo single by David Fenton.

 Releases

 In 1998, Collectables Records issued the compilation album Vaporized, which included both of the band's albums, New Clear Days and Magnets, on the same CD.
+This was the first full release of Magnets on CD, although some of its tracks had been included on earlier CD releases.

 In 2000, Captain Mod Records, an offshoot of the Captain Oi! label, specialising in punk rock and new wave bands, reissued both of the band's albums on CD, separately.
 Magnets included all of the album's single versions and B-sides as bonus tracks.

 In 2021, British label Demon Records reissued Magnets on vinyl for the first time in 40 years, based on the 2000 remasters.